nosrac77/data-structures/README.md

 ## Data Structures:

 * **Singly Linked List** — a data structure comprised of nodes with pointers.
 The pointer of each node directs towards the next node down the list.
 Each node has only a single link to another node.

 * **Doubly Linked List** - a data structure, like a Singly Linked List, comprised of nodes with pointers.
 Like the SLL, each node has pointers, however they have two pointers: one pointing to the next node (towards the tail) and one pointing towards the previous node (towards the head).
 Each node has two links to other nodes.

 * **Stack** - a "stacked" data structure which uses the "last in, first out" method to store nodes.
 It inherits from the Singly Linked List.

 * **Queue** - a list/"queue" of nodes.
 All nodes enter from one side, and exit from the other.
 Nodes point in only one direction.

+* **Deque** - a list/"queue" of nodes.
+Similar to a queue, except not all nodes enter from one side and exit from the other.
+Nodes can be entered and/or removed from either side of the deque.

 ## Time Complexities: